GusMuche/homebridge-zipabox-platform/README.md

 The plugin is developped

 ### Name of an accessory
 The name will be display in the Home app on your devices.
-For best pratice use a short one.<br>
+For best practice use a short one.<br>
-An accessory name must be unique.<br>
+You can use same name with different uuid.<br>
-You can use same UUID with two different name or type.
+You can't use same name AND same uuid for multiples accessories.

 ### uuid of Accessory
 The uuid need to be the "STATE" uuid of your Zwave Device (the lowest structure level).
 To be sure you can try with the Zipato API to use this uuid as parameter for attributes request.<br>